Join us for a day full of demonstrations, presentations, music and displays!!

 Flint Knapping is a process of shaping flint/chert into a usable tool or weapon.
 Harold Elam and Donnie Tincer will demonstrate this hard to learn skill and will answer whatever questions you may have regarding the process.
 Watch both of these master craftsmen take, what appears to be a common rock, and form it into a beautiful arrowhead in a matter of minutes.
 Both craftsmen will have samples of their trade for sale.

-Pottery was an extremely important catalyst in shifting Native American cultures from Hunter-Gather groups to the larger and more agriculturally oriented settlements.
-Watch as Thomas Grooms demonstrates the art of pottery making.
-He will explain the history, usage and refinement of pottery through ages.
-Kids are welcome to try their hand at making clay pots
+Pottery was an extremely important catalyst in shifting American Indian cultures from Hunter-Gather groups to the larger and more agriculturally oriented settlements.

-The park staff will engage visiting children with Native American games that they can play, plus face painting.
-There will be a variety of face painting designs kids can choose from, which will be based on Native Americans themes.
+The park staff will engage visiting children with American Indian games that they can play.
 This activity is free to the public.
 (10am to 4pm)